yaml/yaml-play/main/index.md

 > Note: You should see the word `YAML` on the page if it works.

-The other thing you need to do is allow JavaScript to "allow invalid certificates for resources loaded from localhost".
+The other thing you (might, depending on your browser) need to do is configure JavaScript to "allow invalid certificates for resources loaded from localhost".
-So far, we have figured out how to do this on the Google Chrome and Firefox browsers.
+So far, we have tested and figured out how to do this on the Google Chrome, Firefox and Safari browsers.

 * Google Chrome (also works for Chromium)
   * Enable `chrome://flags/#allow-insecure-localhost`